-The Museum is open to the public, weekdays 9 am to 4.30 pm, is also used as part of the teaching programme at the University, so please contact us before you visit to confirm that the Museum will be open.
+The Museum is open to the public on weekdays from 9 am to 4.30 pm but is also used as part of the teaching programme at the University, so please contact us before you visit to confirm that the Museum will be open.
 Research access can also be arranged through the curator.
 See contact details for further information.

 The Collection on the Internet